Learn from home

 How long should online violin lessons be?

 Thirty minutes is often the best fit for young beginners.
-Sixty minutes is a strong option for teens, adults, and anyone working on deeper technical or repertoire goals.
+Sixty minutes can work better for teenagers, adults, and students who need more time for technique, repertoire, or exam preparation.

-Often, yes.
-If you need flexibility because of travel, weather, or scheduling, use the trial lesson or the contact page to ask what setup makes the most sense.
+Often, yes, depending on scheduling and current availability.
+If you need flexibility because of travel, weather, or schedule changes, use the trial lesson or contact page to ask what setup makes the most sense.